rrzkk/lawnotes/admin/class2A.md

    different measures
 * ADR

+> s 25 jurisdiction of AAT ACT, scope of the tribunal

 ### Transparency
 * commonly regulate public proceeding
 * reasons for decision

-  > s 28 AAT Act
+ * reason from origin decision maker (S 28)
+ * reason from tribunal (s 43)

 * subject to parliament

+### Standing and parties

+* Re Rudd (airport)
+* affected party
+* organisation who is substantially affected by the decision

 ### Policy consideration

+> consistancy is important

 * ***Re Drake***: US citizen, possessing prohibited drug, deportation, whether to apply policy? --yes
 * ***Drake(No2)***: not making policy but commenting policy

 ### Drake [no2]